 To obtain a vehicle marker, vehicle owners must complete the AVIP application and provide proof of insurance to the Pass Office.
 PortsToronto will inspect the vehicle for compliance with AVIP requirements before an AVIP marker will be issued.
-Inspection appointments can be arranged through Pass Office at 416-203-6942 x 19 or passcontrol@portstoronto.com.
+Inspection appointments can be arranged through Pass Office at passcontrol@portstoronto.com.